 The specific information required includes the name of the contributor, a description of the contributor’s relationship to the corporation, the identity of the recipient of the contributor, and the date and amount of the contribution.

 This report is due within 60 days of entering into a contract to sell goods or services at a cost of $5,000 or more with any Rhode Island state agency, or, where no written contract exists, within 60 days of crossing the $5,000 threshold.
-If a company has more than one such contract, it may file on a semiannual basis (January 31 and July 31) rather than on a rolling 60-day basis.7 The political contribution information required covers the 24 months prior to entering into such a contract.
+If a company has more than one such contract, it may make the filing on a semiannual basis (January 31 and July 31) rather than on a rolling 60-day basis.
+The political contribution information required covers the 24 months prior to entering into such a contract.
 All contributions made by the related parties must be reported every time a contract is entered into, regardless of whether those contributions have been reported previously.

-1 California, CalSTRS, Los Angeles Fire and Police Pensions, New Hampshire Retirement System and the Texas Education Agency Permanent School Fund have hard due dates as well.
+1 California, CalSTRS, Los Angeles Fire and Police Pensions, New Hampshire Retirement System and Texas Education Agency Permanent School Fund have hard due dates as well.
 Please contact us if you would like additional information.

 2 There are additional disclosure requirements under several Illinois locality laws, as well as for Illinois State Board of Investment vendors.